-Port Arthur Historic Site Management Authority (PAHSMA), which is responsible for the management and conservation of the Cascades Female Factory is building a new History and Interpretation Centre.
-A $3 million dollar fundraising campaign is underway for the World Heritage-listed Cascades Female Factory Historic Site as PAHSMA aims to have the new Centre built by mid-2020.
+Port Arthur Historic Site Management Authority (PAHSMA), which is responsible for the management and conservation of the Cascades Female Factory, is building a new History and Interpretation Centre.

-The Architectural Design Competition launched in March 2017 called for a design that would celebrate the significance and heritage values of the World Heritage-listed Cascades Female Factory and acknowledge the contribution of the convict women throughout the history of colonial Australia and up to the present day.
+An Architectural Design Competition was launched in March 2017 that called for a design that would celebrate the significance and heritage values of the World-Heritage listed Cascades Female Factory and acknowledge the contribution of convict women throughout the history of colonial Australia and up to the present day.

-“We were delighted to have unanimously selected the Tasmanian firm Liminal Studio who, in partnership with with Snøhetta International and Rush Wright Associates, presented a design which best embodies the heritage values of the site and one which will emotionally connect visitors to the extant heritage fabric of the site and the stories of the women who passed through it.”
+“The new History and Interpretation Centre is an exciting project that will invigorate this globally significant heritage site.
+Tasmanian firm Liminal Studio, in partnership with Snøhetta International and Rush Wright Associates, have presented a design that will emotionally connect visitors to the existing heritage fabric of the site and sensitively convey the stories of the thousands of women who passed through it.”

 PAHSMA recently received development application approvals from the Heritage Council and Hobart City Council, as well as a commitment of $3 million from the Tasmanian Government to contribute to the development.
 In the interim, any other financial support is being sought to assist with the building of the History and Interpretation Centre as well as the ongoing conservation of the Site.